RxParse/Parse-SDK-ts/README.md

-# TypeScript SDK for Parse Server wrapped by RxJS
+# TypeScript SDK for Parse Server with RxJS